kpranke/card-game/README.md

 # Description
 This project is a part of the [Becode.org AI Bootcamp](https://becode.org/learn/ai-bootcamp/) programme.
 The task is to build a basis for a card game by using OOP in Python.

 ![Card game!](https://media.giphy.com/media/3o7TKP35NXE4rWwXjW/giphy.gif)

+#Project architecture

 ## main.py
 The main file, *main.py*, contains code necessary to initialize the game.

-## /utils/

 ## /utils/card.py
 The *card.py* file contains the `Symbol` and `Card` classes.